ke4/lims-print-label-app/README.md

     In this step you can select the label printer to print your label.
 Just type the number before the printer name.
+    If you are just testing, you can use our label printers currently named:
+    * e367bc
+    * d304bc
+    **The printer names starting with letter 'g' is in the laboratory (g214bc, g216bc).
+Please don't use it for testing purposes.**

 3. Select a label template